 - Conversion of the reactor to Low Enriched Uranium (LEU) fuel.
 Actual conversion of the MITR awaits successful safety testing and qualification of the fuel.

-Prospective users seeking cost-free access to the MITR's experimental facilities are encouraged to submit proposals to the ATR User Facility (ATR-UF).
-The MITR is a university partner facility of the ATR-UF.
+Prospective users seeking cost-free access to the MITR's experimental facilities are encouraged to submit proposals to the National Science User Facilities (NSUF).
+The MITR is a partner facility of the NSUF.
 If the proposal is selected and if it is determined the project is suitable to be conducted utilizing the MITR, cost-free access will be granted with on-site technical assistance.
-ATR-UF's proposal solicitation information can be found here.
+NSUF's proposal solicitation information can be found here.